 Rome doesn’t need an introduction.
 Renowned for its ancient architecture, charming narrow streets and great cuisine, the capital of Italy oozes inimitable charisma.
 2016 is the perfect year to choose Rome as your travel destination because the Colosseum’s huge-scale restoration is finally complete.
 Visitors will have the opportunity to admire the largest ancient amphitheater ever built in its full glory.
 Another symbol that has recently undergone renovation is the Trevi Fountain.
 Fendi donated over € 2 million for the biggest cleaning of the Baroque masterpiece that has ever been undertaken.
 Maybe it would have been a better idea for the city authorities to simply collect the coins from the fountain’s bed, as an estimated amount of € 3’000 is thrown into the fountain every day to ensure good fortune and fast return to the Eternal City.

-with our partner Halldis.
+Stay in Rome with our partner Halldis.

 Wroclaw – The European Capital of Culture 2016